DanielTakeshi/rl_algorithms/vpg/README.md

 ![Walker2d-v1_sm](figures/Walker2d-v1_sm.png?raw=true)

-The GAIL paper said Walker-v1 shoudl get around 6717.08 p/m 845.62, but that
+The GAIL paper said Walker-v1 should get around 6717.08 p/m 845.62, but that
 might not be the same as Walker2d-v1.
-I'm not sure ... and the code Jonathan Ho has for imitaiton learning doesn't do as well.
+I'm not sure ... and the code Jonathan Ho has for imitation learning doesn't do as well.